chung-leong/react-seq/doc/sequentialState.md

 ## Notes

-`sequentialState` work differently from [`sequential`](./sequential) in that it does not directly apply changes after receiving data from the generator created by the given generator function.
+`sequentialState` work differently from [`sequential`](./sequential) in that it does not directly apply changes after receiving data from the generator.
 Instead, it reports changes back to the caller via `setState`.
-It also reports back any error it encounters via `setError`.
+It also reports back any error it encountered via `setError`.

 See documentation of [`sequential`](./sequential.md#notes) for details concerning the abort manager.